Market Index

 The Role of Benchmarking

 One of the primary uses of a market index is benchmarking.
 A benchmark is a standard against which the performance of a security, mutual fund, or investment manager can be measured.
 For active fund managers, the primary goal is to "beat the market," which technically means generating a return higher than their benchmark index (alpha).
 If a fund manager charges a 1% annual fee but delivers returns lower than the S&P 500 (which can be bought cheaply via an ETF), they are failing to add value.
 Studies consistently show that over long periods, the vast majority of active fund managers fail to beat their benchmark index after fees are accounted for.
-This realization led to the explosion of popularity in passive index investing.
+This realization led to the explosion of popularity in passive index investing, where investors simply try to match the index's performance at the lowest possible cost.

 Real-World Example: Tracking the S&P 500